Santiago

 New Zealand, we have been missing our fun times together.

-In closing, for readers who were looking for information about going on a cruise, who were doing some online research about the pros and cons of cruising, or who wanted to find out about whether they should spend the big bucks and buy tickets for an Oceania cruise, oops, that's not what this blog was about.
+In closing, for readers who were looking for information about going on a cruise, who were doing some online research about the pros and cons of cruising, or who wanted to find out whether they should spend the big bucks and buy tickets for an Oceania cruise, oops, that's not what this blog was about.
 My blog was not a sales pitch for cruising or for a cruise line.
 Aah, if only you'd known about that before you got you this far.
 If you are reading this line, then I must have had you hooked.
 Thanks for hanging in there.